 Be sure to set expectations with the site admin ahead of raising the issue and indicate the configuration steps required.

-When trial expires and customer do not wish to sign the deal, instance requestor will open Teardown Managed Instance request
+When trial expires and the customer does not wish to sign the deal, the instance requestor should open a Teardown Managed Instance request

 New trial managed instance request issue is opened by CE.

 Cloud Team will receive new Trial Managed Instance request via email and on-call person should proceed to p.3 within 1 working day